aurajs/website/source/getting-started/index.md

 Actually, when you have multiple extensions, each extension will wait for the resolution of the previous one to call its initialize method.

-Eeach extension can also define a `afterAppStart` method that will be called after the initialization process.
+Each extension can also define an `afterAppStart` method that will be called after the initialization process.
 Those callbacks will also be called sequentially, keeping the same order as the extensions load order.

 ## Using extensions